 According to the National Small Business Association, credit card use among small businesses remains strong, despite worsening credit card terms and increasing debt.
 The NSBA reported in November 2015 that, “There is a clear correlation to a small business owner’s ability to hire and his/her ability to get financing.
 Although the number of firms that report being affected by the credit crunch continues to drop — down to 61% from 66% six months ago—one-third of small firms still struggle to get the financing they need.”

 The NSBA also noted in the report that there was a notable jump among small firms that rely on credit cards for financing.
-Business credit cards can help better manage your cash — and can also provide valuable rewards that can help maintain your business.
+Business credit cards can help better manage your cash.
+They can also provide valuable rewards that can help maintain your business.

 The big question is: how do successful businesses use credit cards wisely to not only stay afloat, but also grow their business?